 As a music educator and teaching artist, Gina has worked with every age group in nearly every capacity imaginable; private school, public school, community music schools, as an outreach artist, and in a variety of arts enrichment programs.
 She directed The Brooklyn Conservatory Children's Chorus, producing youth choral festivals for the Conservatory's outreach choral programs and is a certified Orff-Schulwerk Educator.
 When she's not teaching, making music and theater, or steering the CACP ship, she loves to grow veggies in her garden, study permaculture, hang with her chickens, and hike, bike, travel, and eat good food with her husband Andy.
 She is proudly neurodiverse and she feels an immense amount of gratitude to live in a city that values the process of creativity, play, arts making and community.

-Gwynne Watkins (various theater classes) Gwynne Watkins is a writer, theater artist and mom living in Beacon, New York.
+Gwynne Watkins (theater and writing classes, administrator) Gwynne Watkins is a writer, theater artist and mom living in Beacon, New York.
 She is the bookwriter and co-lyricist of the widely-produced children's musical Space Pirates!
 (Winner: 2015 Children's Musical Theater Festival) and wrote book and lyrics for the 2010 off-Broadway musical Tea with Chachaji (New York City Children's Theater).
 Her four original Christmas pageants (published by Beat by Beat Press) are performed annually by churches and schools worldwide.
 Locally, her short plays have been selected for the Hudson Valley Shakespeare Festival Community Bake-Off and the Aery One Act Play Festival.
 She is a graduate of the BMI Lehman Engel Musical Theatre Workshop and a member of the Dramatists Guild.
 Gwynne's performance credits include the original cast of Daydream, the kid-friendly adaptation of A Midsummer Night's Dream that ran for six summers in Prospect Park.
 A former staff writer at Yahoo Entertainment, she has narrated many videos and conducted dozens of on-camera celebrity interviews.
 As a journalist, Gwynne has written extensively about the arts and popular culture for both online and print publications, and was a founding editor of the parenting website Babble.com.
 Her work with Compass Arts is focused on building community, encouraging creativity, and giving kids the tools they need to express themselves.

-Andy Reinhardt (AKA Andy Rinehart; operations, tech and media) Andy is Compass Arts' financial and operations whiz, Internet technologist and resident musician / band leader / multi-media author.
+Andy Reinhardt (AKA Andy Rinehart; operations, tech/media, band leader) Andy is Compass Arts' financial and operations whiz, Internet technologist and resident musician / band leader / multi-media author.
 Andy operated a web development business for over two decades before branching more recently into financial services and becoming Compass Arts' chief operating officer.
 A graduate of the music conservatory at SUNY Purchase (focus on composition), Andy has recorded with such notable musicians as David Torn (from David Bowie's band), and Mick Karn (of the band Japan) and has had his music released worldwide.
 The magazine Jazziz said of his second CD Jason's Chord, "might be the best progressive album of the year, if not the entire decade," and the December '06 issue of Guitar Player held a songwriter feature examining Andy's unique approach to writing.